-SECTION I: BACKGROUND INFORMATION A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): 11/05/2015 B. DISTRICT OFFICE, FILE NAME, AND NUMBER: MVM-2015-366 C. PROJECT LOCATION AND BACKGROUND INFORMATION: State: Arkansas County/parish/borough: Phillips County City: Center coordinates of site (lat/long in degree decimal format): Lat.
-34.30° N, Long90.81° W. Universal Transverse Mercator: Name of nearest waterbody: Mississippi River Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Name of watershed or Hydrologic Unit Code (HUC): 08010100 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+В. DISTRICT OFFICE, FILE NAME, AND NUMBER:Memphis District; MVM-2016-217 c.
+PROJECT LOCATION AND BACKGROUND INFORMATION: State: Tennessee County/parish/borough: Shelby City: Germantown Center coordinates of site (lat/long in degree decimal format): Lat.
+35.062857° N, Long89.744211° W. Universal Transverse Mercator: 16 Name of nearest waterbody: Nonconnah Creek Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Wolf River Name of watershed or Hydrologic Unit Code (HUC): Wolf River-Grays Creek-080102100305 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
 Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
-D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): Office (Desk) Determination.
-Date: 11/05/2015 Field Determination.
-Date(s): CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. revi re Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the ew area.
+D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): ☐ Office (Desk) Determination.
+Date: 07/15/2016 ☐ Field Determination.
+Date(s): 07/05/2016 SEC A. CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
+Explain: "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the ew area.
 [Required] Waters subject to the ebb and flow of the tide.
 Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain: CWA SECTION 404 DETERMINATION OF JURISDICTION.
+Explain: В. CWA SECTION 404 DETERMINATION OF JURISDICTION.
 The re Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
 [Required] 1.
 Waters of the U.S. a.
 Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
 Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or acres.
 Wetlands: acres. c.
-Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): Non-regulated waters/wetlands (check if applicable):3 Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain: Explain:
+Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): 2.
+Non-regulated waters/wetlands (check if applicable): 3 ☑ Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
+Explain: There is approximately 0.29-acre of isolated wetland on the subject boundary.
+The 23.37-acre property is located at 9540 Poplar Avenue in Germantown, Shelby County, Tennessee, as shown on the attached USGS location map.
+The wetland delineation was conducted by BDY Environmental, LLC on May 4, 2016 and provided in a report dated June 23, 2016.
+Wetland boundaries were verified by the Corps in the field on July 5, 2017.
+The delineated